Unreal - Enhancement Project

 8: After game launch, enter the menu and go to Preferences.
 Enable Pawn Shadows, Decoration Shadows, Mesh Flat Shading & Curvy Meshes.

 9: Start a new game.
 At the selection window click the "Mutators" button.
-Now move "Unreal: HD Skins" to "Mutators Used".
+Now add all 3 items, so it will look like the images below.

 That's it.
 Unreal is now ready to run with HD textures and skins.